keithbuhler/keithbuhler.github.io/Buhler-CV.md

 2014 &nbsp;&nbsp; "Morality: Rule-following or New Life?", Wesleyan Society.
 2013&nbsp;&nbsp; "Reading as Classical Education", Veritas Academy.
 2012 &nbsp;&nbsp;"The Goodness of Goodness: Lewis' *Abolition of Man*", Torrey Academy.
 2012 &nbsp;&nbsp; "Is Vainglory Pride?
 Dorothy Sayers' *Gaudy Night*", Torrey Academy.
-2011 &nbsp;&nbsp; "Pain and Suffering", St Barnabas Orthodox Church.
 2011 &nbsp;&nbsp; "Does Love Cover a Multitude of Sins?", Hope Academy.
 2011 &nbsp;&nbsp; "Hope and the Cycle of Desire", Hope Academy.
 2011 &nbsp;&nbsp; "The Divided Self", Hephatha Lutheran Church.